sbtrn-devil/crtk/docs/api.md

 ### .allOf(...awaitables): _function: 'CheckpointInstance'_

 - `awaitables`: list of _Awaitable_ or _Array_
+- return: handle of the created checkpoint instance

 "Static" method that creates and returns a `'CheckpointInstance'` object (see below) configured to wait until _all_ of the provided awaitables finish.
-Each element of `awaitables` must be either an `Awaitable` or an array, where each instance is either an `Awaitable` or an array... etc.
+Each element of `awaitables` must be either an `Awaitable` or an array, where each element is either an `Awaitable` or an array, where each element is... etc.

-In order for `'CheckpointInstance'` to be a consistent `Awaitable`, the set of awaitables checkpoint waits on is fixed on creation and can't be changed later.
+In order for `'CheckpointInstance'` to be a consistent `Awaitable`, the set of awaitables the checkpoint waits on is fixed on creation and can't be changed later.

 ```js
 function *test() {